PhilippEngler/eufy-security-hm/README.md

 3. Click on "Install" and wait about one minute.
 4. In the new popup, select "Start installation".
 5. - If you use the original CCU3 firmware: Wait at least 10 minutes to install.
 During this time, the WebUI is not accessible, and you will receive several error messages.
 Please ignore these messages.
 When the installation is done, the CCU will reboot automatically.
    - If you use RaspberryMatic: The installation is much faster and the CCU will not reboot.
+Please ensure you have a working internet connection.
 6. When the installation is done, please go to [Configuration](#configuration).

 To install this addon on debmatic follow these steps: